segmentio/segment-docs/src/connections/data-residency.md

 beta: true
 ---

-> info ""
-> **Note**: Data residency is in public beta, and its use is governed by the [(1) Segment First Access and Beta Terms and Conditions](https://segment.com/legal/first-access-beta-preview/) and [(2) Segment Acceptable Use Policy](https://segment.com/legal/acceptable-use-policy/).

 Segment offers customers the option to lead on data residency by providing regional infrastructure across Europe, Middle East, Africa and Asia Pacific.
 The default region for all customers is in Oregon, United States.
 The regional infrastructure has the same [rate limits and SLA](/docs/connections/rate-limits/) as the default region.

-## Enable Local Data Ingest and Storage
+## Enable Regional Data Ingest and Storage

-This feature is in Public Preview.
-You can enable Local Data Ingest and Storage from the Regional Settings tab within your Workspace settings.
+You can enable Regional Data Ingest and Storage from the Regional Settings tab within your Workspace settings.
 Enabling the feature here makes the feature available to both client-side and server-side sources.

 ![enable](images/enable-regional-ingest.png)

+> info ""
+> **Note**: Regional Data Storage a Beta feature, and its use is governed by the [(1) Segment First Access and Beta Terms and Conditions](https://segment.com/legal/first-access-beta-preview/) and [(2) Segment Acceptable Use Policy](https://segment.com/legal/acceptable-use-policy/).

-## Local Data Ingest
+## Regional Data Ingest

-Local Data Ingest enables you to send data to Segment from both Client-side and Server-side sources through locally hosted API ingest points.
+Regional Data Ingest enables you to send data to Segment from both Client-side and Server-side sources through locally hosted API ingest points.
 The regional infrastructure can fail-over across locations within a region, but never across regions.

 ### Client-side sources